Fender JV Modified '60s Stratocaster Review & Prices

 How Lightweight is it?

 We found that the Fender JV Modified '60s Stratocaster weighs between 7.05lbs (3.2kgs) and 7.7lbs (3.5kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length